 - In August, beaches in San Diego are susceptible to so-called "red tides" when red-colored algae grow so fast that they "bloom," coloring the water in the process.
 It's unsightly for sure, and it's safer to avoid swimming while they're happening.
 Find out everything you need to know about red tides.

 - If you're expecting unrelenting sunshine in San Diego in early August, you may be disappointed.
-Through the middle of the month, the coastline is sometimes gloomy, overcast and cool instead.
+Through the middle of the month, the coastline is sometimes gloomy, overcast, and cool instead.
+The condition even has a name: "Fogust."

-- San Diego's warm summers make it a great place for outdoor activities in the evening.
+- San Diego's warm summers make it an excellent place for outdoor activities in the evening.